 - Through the process of how most processed foods are created

-- Through the way, fresh foods are create
+- Through the way fresh foods are created

 So, therefore, the two types of tofu, are processed and fresh.
 Fresh tofu can be broken down into a few subcategories.
 The three subcategories are:

 - Soft tofu (which some people refer to as silken tofu)

 - There is tofu that goes by the term “firm tofu,”

 - There is tofu that goes by the term “extra firm tofu.”

 Just like fresh tofu, processed tofu has three subcategories as well.
 The three subcategories, of processed tofu are:

 Benefits Of Tofu